UniversalDependencies/docs/_ess/index.md

 ## Tokenization and Word Segmentation

 * Words are generally delimited by whitespace or punctuation.
 * Words consisting of multiple morphemes are further analyzed into morphemes based on the Chen et al. (2020) Yupik morphological analyzer.
+See Park et al. (2021) for more details.
 * In order to enable the use of morphemes as tokens, we adapted the existing "multiword expressions" annotation mechanism.
 * Word-level annotation is available in the github repo as a separte file (not-to-release/ess_sli-ud-test.merged.conllu).
 We used [udapy](https://github.com/udapi/udapi-python) to remove "multiword expressions" to convert the morpheme-level annotations to word-level annotations.